lanlan96/BoxFusion/README.md

 3.For ScanNetV2, you can follow the intructions in `./evaluation/data_util/README.md`, or just download the preprocessed data in [google drive](https://drive.google.com/file/d/1tOwA64oSFDDUNfSVaAREukyDz0yrkDDf/view?usp=sharing).Please move the `scannet_train_detection_data` directory to `./evaluation/data_util/`.

 ### Run
 Please use the commands in Section 4 to run the full sequences.
-In the paper, we run all the 107 validation scenes in CA-1M and uniformly select 100 scenes (see `./evaluation/data_util/meta_data/scannetv2_val.txt`).
+In the paper, we run all the 107 validation scenes in CA-1M and uniformly select 100 scenes (see `./evaluation/data_util/meta_data/scannetv2_val.txt`) in ScanNetV2.
 Please sepecify the `--data_path` to your processed root.
 Use the following command as an example to run the evaluation.
 ```
 cd evaluation
 ```